ernestofreyreg/react-setstate-connect/README.md

 export default connect(ValueButton, reducer, createActions, initialState)
 ```
+### New from version 0.4.0
+Passed props to a wrapped component will be part of the initial state making composition easier.

 ### Pro tips
 - Keep the state management code and the wrapped component close together.